funkymunkycool/smooth_trajectory/README.md

-# smooth_trajectory
+# Smooth Trajectory

-Script to smooth xyz and cube file trajectories.
+## Script to smooth xyz and cube file trajectories.
 Applies spline interpolation to the trajectory